lpcde: Estimation and Inference for Local Polynomial Conditional Density Estimators: Methodology

 where $\widehat{F}^{(\mu)}_{\text{RBC}}(y|\bx) \equiv \widehat{F}^{(\mu)}_{\pOrder+1, \qOrder+1}(y|\bx) = \widehat{F}^{(\mu)}_{\pOrder, \qOrder}(y|\bx) - \widehat{\text{Bias}}\left[\widehat{F}^{(\mu)}_{\pOrder, \qOrder}(y|\bx)\right]$.

 Additionally, uniform confidence bands can be constructed as

-where $\mathcal{M}$ is a collection of evaluation points on the support $\Y$ and $z_{\mathcal{M}, \alpha}$ is the $\alpha$-quantile over the collection of evaluation points for a normal distribution centered at 0 and with the same variance-covariance matrix as the estimator.
-In practice, the critical value $z_{\mathcal{M}, 1-\alpha/2}$, is chosen by first simulating a Gaussian process on the grid $\mathcal{M}$ and then computing the upper $\alpha$ quantile of the supremum of the simulated process:
+where $\M$ is a collection of evaluation points on the support $\Y$ and $z_{\M, \alpha}$ is the $\alpha$-quantile over the collection of evaluation points for a normal distribution centered at 0 and with the same variance-covariance matrix as the estimator.
+The critical value $z_{\M, 1-\alpha/2}$, is defined by the upper $\alpha$ quantile of the supremum of the simulated Gaussian process on the grid $\M$: